guyinatuxedo/apache_reversing/modules/mod_alias/readme.md

 ## Fuzzing Functionality

+How we can evaluate `mod_dir` via fuzzing (this doesn't cover the entire module, more or less just a basic)

 * Send request to aliased (and different resource with aliasMatch)
 * Send request to redirected (and different resource with redirectMatch)
 * Send request to scriptAliased (and different resource with scriptAliased)